jp-chl/66DaysOfK8s/challenge/week07/day48/README.md

 _Last update: 2021-02-27_

 ---
-Today, I have add user to minikube.
+Today, I have added a user to minikube.

 #kubernetes #learning #K8s #66DaysChallenge